SaiPraneeth-E/SaiPraneeth-E/README.md

 <p align="center">
   Motivated Computer Science student specializing in AI/ML with a strong grasp of software development, data structures, and object-oriented programming.
 Skilled in Java and Python, with experience building scalable applications.
 I am actively looking for opportunities to contribute and grow as a software developer and AI developer intern in challenging and innovative environments.
 </p>
 ---
+## 💼 Work Experience

+**AI and ML Intern | Infosys Springboard**

+- Developed and optimized machine learning models to analyze user spending patterns and forecast future expenses
+- Performed data preprocessing and feature engineering to improve data quality
+- Evaluated and fine-tuned models to enhance accuracy and reliability
+- Delivered data-driven insights to support better financial decision-making
+---

 ### 🛠️ Technical Skills